All-optical quantum computing using cubic phase gates: Abstract

 \section{Abstract}

-If suitable quantum optical interactions were available, transforming optical field mode operators in a nonlinear fashion, the all-photonics platform could be one of the strongest contenders for realizing a quantum computer.
-Unlike other, matter-based (solid-state or atomic) platforms, photonic qubits can be operated at room temperature and high clock rates (GHz or, in principle, even THz).
-In addition, recent continuous-variable time-domain approaches are extremely well scalable.
-Moreover, while single-photon qubits may be processed directly, ``brighter'' logical qubits may be embedded in individual oscillator modes, using so-called bosonic codes, for an in-principle fault-tolerant processing.
-In this work, we show how elements of all-optical, universal, and fault-tolerant quantum computation can be implemented using only beam splitters together with single-mode cubic phase gates in reasonable numbers, and possibly offline squeezed-state or single-photon resources.
-Our approach is based on a novel decomposition technique combining exact gate decompositions and approximate trotterization.
-This allows for efficient decompositions of certain nonlinear continuous-variable multi-mode gates into the elementary gates, where the few cubic gates needed may even be weak or all identical, thus facilitating potential experiments.
-The final gate operations include two-mode controlled phase rotation and three-mode Rabi-type Hamiltonian gates, which are shown to be employable for realizing high-fidelity single-photon two-qubit entangling gates or, as a bosonic-code example, creating high-quality Gottesman-Kitaev-Preskill states.
-We expect our method of general use with various applications, including those that rely on quartic Kerr-type interactions.
+If suitable quantum optical interactions were available, transforming the field mode operators in a nonlinear fashion, the all-photonics platform could be one of the strongest contenders for realizing a quantum computer.
+While single-photon qubits may be processed directly, ``brighter'' logical qubits may be embedded in individual oscillator modes, using so-called bosonic codes, for an in-principle fault-tolerant processing.
+In this paper, we show how elements of all-optical, universal, and fault-tolerant quantum computation can be implemented using only beam splitters together with single-mode cubic phase gates in reasonable numbers, and possibly off-line squeezed-state or single-photon resources.
+Our approach is based on a decomposition technique combining exact gate decompositions and approximate Trotterization.
+This allows for efficient decompositions of certain nonlinear continuous-variable multimode gates into the elementary gates, where the few cubic gates needed may even be weak or all identical, thus facilitating potential experiments.
+The final gate operations include two-mode controlled phase rotation and three-mode Rabi-type Hamiltonian gates, which are shown to be employable for realizing high-fidelity single-photon two-qubit entangling gates or creating high-quality Gottesman-Kitaev-Preskill states.
+We expect our method to be of general use with various applications, including those that rely on quartic Kerr-type interactions.